LAKELAND PERSONAL INJURY ATTORNEY

 Non-economic damages are designed to compensate a victim for non-financial losses that result from an accident.
 This includes pain and suffering, loss of enjoyment of life, disfigurement or scarring, loss of consortium (the inability to maintain a relationship), and emotional distress.

-Punitive damages may also be awarded in some cases, which are designed to punish the defendant for their actions.
+Punitive damages may also be awarded in some personal injury cases, which are designed to punish the defendant for their actions.
 However, these are not common and are usually only awarded when the defendant’s actions were particularly egregious or dangerous.

-Can I Recover Compensation If the Defendant Does Not Have Insurance?
+Can I Recover Compensation If The Defendant Does Not Have Insurance?

 If the defendant does not have insurance, you may still be able to recover compensation for your pain and suffering.
 If this is the case, your lawyer will file a lawsuit against the defendant and attempt to recover damages by garnishing their wages or seizing their assets.